Invisible04/Blue-Archive-Web/README.md

 For more information: https://m.nexon.com/terms/304

-**Note**: This project still in development, I'm built it just for fun
+**Dev Note**: This project still in development, I'm built it just for fun.
+Check this out, Nexon just release Blue Archive PC version on Steam, try it.